Running LLMs locally on a Mac

 Once we want a model serving as a daemon (“token fountain” we say at my work) rather than a chat window — a code editor, an embedding pipeline, a script that calls out to a local model — we want a long-lived daemon with an OpenAI-compatible API.

 If we already have Osaurus running we are mostly done; it is already that daemon, listening on localhost:1337 with three flavours of compatible API.
-But also, for reasons of not installing an idiosyncratic stack, or superior customization, we might want to install the standard Linux server stack.
+But also, for reasons of not installing an idiosyncratic stack, or superior customisation, we might want to install the standard Linux server stack.

 3.1 Ollama